Equine Insurance: Are You SURE You’re Insured?November 25, 2013

 Most farmowner’s policies cannot be endorsed to cover any kind of commercial carriage operations so a separate policy will be needed with its own limits of liability.
 Policies for these operations can be costly due to the inherent risk of injury and property damage, and higher claim volume associated with equine activities.
 A good choice when searching for a commercial liability policy for equine operations is to find an agent who can provide a policy with a group plan, similar to group health coverage, which spreads risk and lowers premium amounts.

-It is of utmost importance to ask your agent the questions before you drive out of the barn and onto the road.
+Although your horse-drawn carriages may not require insurance to operate on roadways, it doesn’t mean that you don’t need insurance to operate on roadways.
+Incidents occur and you will be held liable.
+Because of this, it is of utmost importance to ask your agent the questions before you drive out of the barn and onto the road.
 Don’t risk your livelihood, your business, or your family’s security – be sure you are insured!

 If you have any questions pertaining to any aspect of equine insurance, please call one of our agents today at (717) 665-2283 or (800) 537-6880.
 We have nationally available policies to serve your insurance needs effectively.